 3. The 5GMSd Application Provider creates a provisioning session for a Downlink Streaming Session, providing its 5GMSd Application Provider ID as input.
 5GMSd Application Provider queries the capabilities and authorized features.

 4. The 5GMSd Application Provider provisions the unicast downlink streaming session.
 A set of authorized features are activated, such as QoE Reporting, Consumption Reporting, Dynamic Policy, Network Assistance and Content Hosting.
-When Content Hosting is provided by the 5GMS System, the 5GMS Application provider selects the ingest format.
+When Content Hosting is offered and selected, the 5GMS Application provider selects the ingest format.

+When Dynamic Policy is offered and selected, the 5GMSd Application provider selects a set of policies, which can be invoked for the unicast downlink streaming session.
+The UE becomes aware about the selected policies in form of a list of valid Policy Template Ids.

+When Consumption Reporting is offered and selected, the 5GMS Application provides provider input on the desired reporting interval.
+When the 5GMSd Application Provider delegated the service access information handling to the 5GMS System, then also location reporting is selected or de-selected.

+When QoE reporting is offered and selected, the 5GMS Application provider provides configuration input on the QoE post processing.
+When the 5GMSd Application Provider delegated the service access information handling to the 5GMS System, then more detailed QoE reporting is configured.

 5. When content hosting is desired, the 5GMSd AF interacts with the 5GMSd AS to allocate resources and receive the address for 5GMSd AS (M2d address).
 The 5GMSd AF selects the desired ingest format.

 6. The 5GMSd AF compiles the service access information.
-The Service Access Information contain access details and options such as M5d (Media Session Handling) Addresses for Consumption Reporting, QoE Reporting, Dynamic policy, Network Assistance, etc. When content hosting is provisioned, then also M4d (Media Streaming) information such as the DASH MPD is included.
+The Service Access Information contain access details and options such as 5GMSd Application Configuration Id, M5d (Media Session Handling) Addresses for Consumption Reporting, QoE Reporting, Dynamic policy, Network Assistance, etc. When content hosting is provisioned, then also M4d (Media Streaming) information such as the DASH MPD is included.

 7. The 5GMSd AF provides the results to the 5GMSd Application Provider.